jvanasco/python-package-template/README.rst

 This is a quick way to kickstart a python project with a generic scaffold that has testing and code quality hooks.
-This library is an abstraction of the package configuration and layout used by multiple open source and proprietary projects I maintain or assist in.
+This library is an abstraction of the package configuration and layout used by multiple open source and proprietary projects I contribute to or maintain myself.
+This was created to save me the ten minutes (or so) it takes to stub out a new project whenever I make a new package.

 The project is configured to only test `/tests_unit`, however namespaces are created for `/tests_integrated` and `/tests_functional`.